bonds/bonds.github.io/content/posts/recipes/2022-07-16-cucumber-salad.md

 *Updated on July 21, 2022*

-removed the 0.5 teaspoon added salt from the marinade, there's enough salt on the less-wet cucumbers already
+* removed the 0.5 teaspoon added salt from the marinade, there's enough salt on the less-wet cucumbers already
+* reduced cucumbers from 5 to 4 to fit my container better

 [1]: https://www.simmerandsauce.com/savory-recipes/chilled-cucumber-salad/
 [2]: https://www.amazon.com/OXO-Leakproof-Rectangle-Storage-Container/dp/B019F079F4/r?th=1